 5.1.2.2 Measurement reporting

 For Immediate MDT, the UE provides detailed location information (e.g. GNSS location information) if available.
 The UE also provides available neighbour cell measurement information that may be used to determine the UE location (RF fingerprint).
-ECGI, Cell-Id, or CellIdentity of the serving cell when the measurement was taken is always assumed known in E-UTRAN, UTRAN or NR respectively.
+ECGI, Cell-Id, or NR Cell Global Identity of the serving cell when the measurement was taken is always assumed known in E-UTRAN, UTRAN or NR respectively.

 The location information which comes with UE radio measurements for MDT can be correlated with other MDT measurements, e.g. RAN measurements.
 For MDT measurements where UE location information is provided separately, it is assumed that the correlation of location information and MDT measurements should be done in the TCE based on time-stamps.